 Try to keep your vertical water smoker clean and dry between uses.
 My first one rusted out after two years because I left it outside and uncovered.
 I didn't disassemble the sections to let the interior dry after each smoking session.

-Buy a vertical water smoker with a temperature gauge, or be prepared to install one or two (at different levels) in the one you buy.
-You have to know the temperature of your smoker.
+Buy one with a temperature gauge, or install one yourself.
+It's important to know the temperature of your smoker.

-Some vertical water smokers are built with dual-wall construction.
-This type of construction adds to the smoker's efficiency while keeping the exterior cooler and safer.
+Some are built with dual-wall construction.
+This adds to the smoker's efficiency while keeping the exterior cooler and safer.

 Ease of use, portability, fuel choice, affordability, and efficiency.
 These are the factors that come into play when choosing a vertical water smoker.
 Buy the highest quality you can afford, and realize that cheapest is not necessarily the lowest quality.
 Shop smartly at good stores, asking a lot of questions.
 Decide on the model you want, then find the lowest price on that model.